 Our hallmark continues to be hands-on learning supported by in-person instruction.
 It’s an enduring educational model, providing our graduates with the bedrock skills needed to confidently perform the work of society’s most essential occupations.

-Knowing that our campus community of innovators has answered a rallying call many times before, we are committed to in-person instruction in Fall 2020.
+Knowing that our campus community of innovators has answered a rallying call many times before, we are committed to in-person instruction in Spring 2021.

 Adaptability remains another Penn College trademark.
 Beyond conforming with the latest guidance and protocols set forth by the Centers for Disease Control and Prevention and the Pennsylvania Department of Health, there are additional institutional characteristics that clearly distinguish Penn College with regard to health and safety.

 Penn College is extremely fortunate to have a premier health-system resource like UPMC Susquehanna located virtually in our “backyard” in Williamsport.
-UPMC offers access to robust COVID-19 testing, contact tracing, and pandemic guidance.
+UPMC offers access to robust COVID-19 pandemic guidance.